 While the ill-fated test occurred last July, the service released a formal report on the incident earlier this month.

 The president of the investigation board, Air Force Lt.
-Col Michael Raynor, wrote that the heat and high-speed exhaust of the engine test caused the pavement to break free after 10 “high-power engine runs,” which maintenance crews ran to diagnose and fix vibration issues cited by the crew.
+Col Michael Raynor, wrote that the heat and high-speed exhaust from eight hours of engine tests caused the pavement to break free after 10 “high-power engine runs,” which maintenance crews ran to diagnose and fix vibration issues cited by the crew.
 The plane’s pilots and aircrew were not present during the engine tests, and the report did not cite any errors by the maintenance team running the tests.

 The mishap involved a New Hampshire Air National Guard KC-46A tanker from the 133rd Air Refueling Squadron from Pease ANG Base.
 The plane was returning to New Hampshire from Yokota Air Base, Japan, on July 12 along a route that took it over Alaska.
 After performing aerial refueling operations, the plane landed at Fairbanks International Airport after the crew reported “abnormal engine vibration indications” in both of the plane’s engines.